Each season brings its own variety of things to do in the area

 Summertime at Howlers Inn is a season not to be missed.
 Our mild temperatures and seasonal rains give us a pastoral setting not expected for the region.
 Trophy fly fishing, hiking, horseback riding, whitewater rafting, kayaking, and mountain biking are some popular local pastimes.

 The North Entrance to Yellowstone National Park is just over an hour away.
 Ghost towns, Lewis & Clark Caverns, and the Beartooth Highway make terrific day trips.
-Howlers Inn is just a few miles to a National Forest access where you can mountain bike, hike, or fish along Jackson Creek.
+Howlers Inn is less than two miles to a National Forest access where you can mountain bike, hike, or use an ATV along Jackson Creek.
 Some guests choose to relax on one of our outdoor decks.
 We are happy to have you stick around during the day, and will do whatever we can to make your stay as relaxing as possible.

 Winter Activities